What are Uninterruptible Power Supplies (UPS) – Installation Options?

 Parallel UPS Installation – Sharing the critical load

-It should be noted that it is not possible to parallel all types of UPS systems and that the individual modules need to be the same make, module and capacity and will require additional circuitry to provide the parallel control.
+It should be noted that it is not possible to parallel all types of UPS systems.
+The individual modules need to be the same make, module and capacity.
+It will require additional circuitry to provide the parallel control.

 Disaster Preventative installation

 This usually consists of a substantial UPS system backed by a diesel generator.